robertdebock/galaxy-action/README.md

 ### `galaxy_api_key`

 The API Key for your personal Galaxy account.
-Found under https://galaxy.ansible.com/me/preferences
+Found under https://galaxy.ansible.com/me/preferences .
+You can store this key in GitHub's Settings -> Secrets -> New repository secret.
+(Name: galaxy_api_key, Value: The token you copied from Galaxy.)

 ### `path`